Students smiling during a class

 Here’s what we need from you to complete your transfer application, by the transfer deadline below:

-• The Common Application: All forms, including the Registrar’s Report are available through the Common Application
+• The Common Application: All forms, including the Registrar’s Report are available through the Common Application.

 • If you have not already done so, we encourage you to submit the Common Application for Transfers before sending in other materials.
 Submitting the Common Application triggers our system to create your Grinnell College Application Portal, which will allow you to see the status of all missing and received documents.
 You will also use this portal to view your admission decision.

-• Official final secondary/high school transcript
+• Official final secondary/high school transcript or GED completion certificate

 • Official transcripts from each college or university attended